1. Are you a fiduciary 100% of the time, and can I see that promise in writing?

 Many financial advisors lack formal education in finance, which is critical to successfully manage investments and understand complex financial markets.

-Jason T. Micheli, PhD has a degree in finance from a top university, and has taken the rigorous steps to become a CERTIFIED FINANCIAL PLANNER™ Professional.
+Jason T. Micheli, PhD has a degree in finance from a top university.
 Jason began working in the finance industry in 2002 at a large, multi-national wealth management firm.

 We currently serve approximately 70 families across the United States.
 We have chosen to limit the size of our practice to ensure every client receives the service they require to achieve their financial goals.

 The majority of our clients are retired, or close to it, and their investments range from approximately $100,000 to $3,000,000.